HOW TO SEE ICELAND IN 5 DAYS (ANY TIME OF THE YEAR)

 I visited in winter and summer, and liked it in winter better.
 However, in summer, you can take walks and stroll the area (which in winter is mostly forbidden).

-Since there is no entrance fee or anything, I do highly recommend it is a must-see during 5 days in Iceland (though it isn’t my favorite waterfall in Iceland) and I would suggest spending 20-90 minutes in that area.
+- Since there is no entrance fee or anything, I do highly recommend it is a must-see (though it isn’t my favorite waterfall in Iceland), and I would suggest spending 20-90 minutes in that area.

 Tip: If you want to take a snowmobile tour, then you can start here.
-I had my tour booked in December and was picked up from Reykjavik and brought to the waterfall before we continued our trip to the Highlands.
-However, due to extreme snowfalls once we arrived at the camp, the tour was cancelled.
+I booked my tour in December and was picked up from Reykjavik and brought to the waterfall before continuing our trip to the Highlands.
+However, due to extreme snowfalls, once we arrived at the camp, the tour was canceled.
 I am sure it is an amazing experience, and if you are up for it, you can check out tours starting from here.

 Strokkur / Haukadalur

-It is then time to see the geyser, which are periodically spouting hot springs.
+It is then time to see the geyser, which is periodically spouting hot springs.
 The Strokkur is an active, fountain-type geyser, which typically erupts every few minutes.

 Its usual height is 15–20 meters, but it can sometimes erupt up to 40 meters high.
 So, even if you have just a few minutes, you will see it erupt – it is quite loud and I was startled by it every time.

-This again is a popular sight, and since it is on the way to the other attractions, it is definitely a must-visit place.
+- This again is a popular sight, and since it is on the way to the other attractions, it is definitely a must-visit place.
 I probably spent around 45 minutes here because I wanted to see the eruptions more than 2-3 times

-However, most tours do offer one or two more stops, you just have to decide which one is the most attractive to you.
+However, most tours do offer one or two additional stops.
+You just have to decide which one is the most attractive to you.
 If you road trip during the long summer days, I suggest adding at least two more places to your itinerary for day 2.